 The project received a $12m loan and a $3m gold hedge facility from Macquarie Bank in July 2015.
 The latter was used to refinance the $4m convertible loan facility provided by Macquarie in May 2014 for the completion of the DFS.
 Excelsior Gold further completed the raising of A$4.55m ($3.3bn approximately) from sophisticated and institutional investors in October 2015.

 Key players involved

 The mining contractor for the project is Hampton Transport Services.
-The haul road was constructed by McAleese Resource, who is also responsible for haulage of the ores to the Paddington Mill.
+The haul road is being constructed by McAleese Resource, who is also responsible for haulage of the ores to the Paddington Mill.

 The underground and open-pit mine designs were provided by Mining Plus and Auralia Mining Consulting respectively.
 Peter O’Brien and Associates provided geotechnical advice for both.

 ALS Ammtec, under the supervision of Daniel Schwann Consulting, performed the project’s metallurgical testwork.

 The tenement management services are being provided by Central Tenement Services, whereas Toucan Resources and Mt Vetters Pastoral Company are providing field support.
 Redmond Drilling and Westralian Diamond Drillers provided drilling services for the project.

 Isaac Downs project is a new open-cut metallurgical coal mine being developed in Queensland, Australia.
 The mine is a part…